 - Haute Cabriere: Romantic as it is in a wine cellar built into the mountainside above Franschhoek, but noisy for the same reason.
 On nice days try and get a table outside.
 021 876-3688 email@example.com

 - Le Bon Vivant: Easy walking distance.
-Can eat in the garden.
+Can eat in the village garden at night.
 Guests of ours particularly fond of the 5 course "Surprise" menu.
+Lighter menu at Glenwood Farm at lunch time.
 GOOD FOOD.
 021 876-2717 firstname.lastname@example.org

 - Monneaux: At Franschhoek Country House and Villas.
 Free restaurant transport for dinner bookings.
 Good contemporary dishes.
 One can eat al fresco.
 021 876-3386 email@example.com

 - Racine: At Cape Chamonix.
 Another creation by Reuben and Maryke Riffel.
 About 45 minutes' walk some of it quite steep.
 THE FOOD IS VERY GOOD but the menu is limited.
 Worth a visit for the Cape Chamonix Reserve Chardonnay and Pinot Noir wines as well.
 They also have light express menu.
 Open for lunches all week and dinners on Friday and Saturday nights.
 021 876-2393 firstname.lastname@example.org